-Are your mental healthcare providers equipped to support your diet-mental health relationship?
-Do you want them to be?
+Do you want your mental healthcare providers to be equipped to support your Diet-Mental Health Relationship?
+Are you generally interested in the continued development of Nutritional Psychology?
 The Center for Nutritional Psychology (CNP) is advocating for a nutritional component to mental healthcare.
-We are the leaders in Nutritional Psychology curriculum, methodology and advocacy and will take your information to the places that matter.
+We are leading the effort to build Nutritional Psychology curriculum, methodology, and advocacy, and will make your voice heard.

-Nutritional Psychology (NP) is the field of study that examines the relationship between dietary intake patterns and psychological, cognitive, behavioral, cognitive-interoceptive, perceptual and psychosocial functioning.
-It seeks to expand our understanding of the Diet-Mental Health Relationship (DMHR) and be used to support positive improvements in mood, behavior, and mental health.
-Nutritional Psychology encompasses the fields of Nutrition, Psychology, and Education to inform the development of the field.
-We make it our business, and our passion, to understand the Diet-Mental Health Relationship and develop ways to use NP to inform a new nutritional model of mental healthcare — a model that will benefit you, and your kids.
+Nutritional Psychology (NP) is the field of study that examines the relationship between dietary intake patterns and psychological, cognitive, behavioral, cognitive-interoceptive, perceptual, and psychosocial functioning.
+It seeks to expand our understanding of the Diet-Mental Health Relationship (DMHR), and help support improvements in mood, behavior, and mental health.
+Nutritional Psychology is informed by the fields of Nutrition, Psychology, and Education.
+We make it our business, and our passion, to understand the Diet-Mental Health Relationship and develop ways to use NP to inform a new model of mental healthcare.

-By completing and submitting this form, you’re indicating that you support the development of a nutritional component to mental healthcare, and that you feel you would receive benefit if your mental healthcare providers were trained in understanding the Diet-Mental Health Relationship.
+By completing and submitting this form, you indicate that you support the development of a nutritional component to mental healthcare, and that you feel you would benefit from mental healthcare providers being trained in the DMHR.